 Lori Beds’ modern models don’t use cumbersome metal frames or springs at all.
 Instead of using the force of springs or pistons, the Lori Bed can be lifted and lowered by hand using your and your lifting partner's strength.

 Instead of using the force of springs or pistons, the Lori Bed can be lifted and lowered by hand.
 And as a result of this new design, the company was able to pass that savings on to the customer.

-Each bed is made from cabinet-grade Baltic birch plywood, ensuring its stability and durability.
+Each bed is made from cabinet-grade poplar plywood, ensuring its stability and durability.
 The company offers a range of pre-finished Lori Beds or an unfinished model that can be painted or stained to the color of your choosing.